Argonne-National-Laboratory/MaximinOPF.jl/docs/README.md

-# Building the Documentation for CAPS.jl
+# Building the Documentation for MaximinOPF.jl

 ## Installation
 We rely on [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
 To install it, run the following command in a julia session: